gradio-app/gradio/CONTRIBUTING.md

 ### Continuous Integration and Testing
 All PRs must pass the continuous integration tests before merging.
-To test locally, you can run `python3 -m unittest`.
+To test locally, you can run `python -m unittest` from the `/gradio` subfolder.

 ### Submitting PRs